KodakC41/DND/CharacterSheet.md

 -> Bear mask greatly improves the strength but is also super evil.
 -> Sword accept gold 1:1 adds +1 damage and changes to magic radiant damage -> We are at day 10.
+300 years ago a women war monger spread the scent of alvernous who did not praise her name.
+She was slain by a friend of us...
+Agamemnon.
+->Verge between us and the Micheonid.

+**Fey touched feat. **
 ```